tdwg/website/conferences/2024/biss-abstract-submission/index.md

 Once the submitting author receives notification that their abstract has been approved, they must now go through the process to finalize and submit the abstract to the journal for publication.

-### Steps
+### Verify in ARPHA

 1. Verify that the author order and their respective affiliations are correct and you have added [Acknowledgements](/conferences/2024/biss-abstract-submission/#acknowledgements) where appropriate.
 2. Double check the name of the presenting author (should appear as it does in the author list) and do a final proofing of your abstract.
 3. Validate.
 Next, click the `Validate` button first to make sure there are no lingering issues.
 See [https://arpha.pensoft.net/tips/Finalise-a-Manuscript](https://arpha.pensoft.net/tips/Finalise-a-Manuscript).
 Click on the blue text for each issue to resolve it.
 A successful validation will only show the number of characters in your abstract.
 4. Once approved, the `Submit to the journal` button should become visible (if you do not see this button, you may not be listed as the submitting author (see [Authors](/conferences/2024/biss-abstract-submission/#authors)) in the ARPHA Writing Tool.
 When you are ready to submit your abstract for publication, click the `Submit to the journal` button and then go through the (long) checklist of submission steps.

+### After hitting `Submit to the journal`

-5. The first step in the checklist regards the license and copyright of your abstract.
+1. The first step in the checklist regards the license and copyright of your abstract.
 The default is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) with copyright attributed to the authors.
 However, if any author is a U.S. or Canadian government employee, you must specify [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Any other issues should be referred to the journal’s help desk.
-6. Step 2 requires that you mark the box indicating “I am aware that my abstract will be published only after registering and payment of any fees for the SPNHC-TDWG 2024 conference”.
+2. Step 2 requires that you mark the box indicating “I am aware that my abstract will be published only after registering and payment of any fees for the SPNHC-TDWG 2024 conference”.
-7. The final step asks you to assign categories (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but _be sure to click through to the end of the submission process_.
+3. The final step asks you to assign categories (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but _be sure to click through to the end of the submission process_.
-8. When the submission process is finalized, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).
+4. When the submission process is finalized, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).
-9. At publication, you should receive a confirmation email from the journal.
+5. At publication, you should receive a confirmation email from the journal.

 ### Incomplete submission